MONKILEAKS EPISODE #6: PUTTING DOWN ROOTS

 PEI Property Holdings of Menghua Jin (Ruby)

-Master Zhenru’s sister Ruby owns just one lot in PEI totalling 48.8 acres:
+Master Zhenru’s sister Ruby owns just one lot in PEI totaling 48.8 acres:

 What’s the point of all this?
 To show what previous articles have shown generally: how the commercial activities of Buddhists involving purchases of land and buildings in PEI under different individual parishioner names, and various corporations, are all intricately interconnected.
 They’re all set on serving the same development project’s financial goals involving the purchase and build of the new global headquarters for Bliss and Wisdom.